The Jain-Monrad criterion for rough paths and applications to random Fourier series and non-Markovian H\"ormander theory: Jain--Monrad revisited

 \end{example}

-\begin{example}[Sums of fBm] In the previous example, $F^{\prime \prime }$ was bounded, as a Schwartz distribution, by an $L^{\infty }$-function on $\left[ 0,T\right] ^{2}$, namely by the constant $k$.
+\begin{example}[(Sums of fBm)] In the previous example, $F^{\prime\prime}$ was bounded, as a Schwartz distribution, by an $L^{\infty}$-function on $ [ 0,T ] ^{2}$, namely by the constant~$k$.
 But $L^{1}$ would be enough.
-Consider $ X=B^{H_{1}}+B^{H_{2}}$, a sum of two independent fBm with Hurst parameters $ H_{1}\geq 1/2\geq H_{2}$.
+Consider $ X=B^{H_{1}}+B^{H_{2}}$, a sum of two independent fBm with Hurst parameters $ H_{1}\geq1/2\geq H_{2}$.
 A look at our two previous fBm examples reveals that

-We easily check all conditions, in particular (B.iii) holds with $\rho =1/\left( 2H_{2}\right) \geq 1$ and $\omega \left( s,t\right) =t-s$.
+We easily check all conditions, in particular (B.iii) holds with $\rho =1/ ( 2H_{2} ) \geq1$ and $\omega( s,t ) =t-s$.
 As a consequence,

-(Of course, the same conclusion can be obtained from our previous fBm examples, using $R_{X}=R_{B^{H_{1}}}+R_{B^{H_{2}}}$ and then the triangle inequality for the semi-norm $V_{1,\rho }$.) \end{example}
+(Of course, the same conclusion can be obtained from our previous fBm examples, using $R_{X}=R_{B^{H_{1}}}+R_{B^{H_{2}}}$ and then the triangle inequality for the semi-norm $V_{1,\rho}$.) \end{example}

-\begin{example}[Volterra processes II] Volterra fBm with $H<1/2$, i.e. singular kernel $K\left( t,s\right) =\left( t-s\right) ^{H-1/2}$ is also covered by Part B. More generally, it is possible (thanks to the robustness of the conditions of Part B), if tedious, to give technical assumptions on $K$ which guarantee that (B.i-iii) are satisfied.
-We note that $\rho \geq 1$ of condition (B.iii)\ is determined from the blow-up behaviour of $K$ near the diagonal. \end{example}
+\begin{example}[(Volterra processes II)] Volterra fBm with $H<1/2$, that is, singular kernel $K ( t,s ) = ( t-s ) ^{H-1/2}$ is also covered by part \textup{B}.
+More generally, it is possible (thanks to the robustness of the conditions of part \textup{B}), if tedious, to give technical assumptions on $K$ which guarantee that (B.i)--(B.iii) are satisfied.
+We note that $\rho\geq1$ of condition (B.iii) is determined from the blow-up behavior of $K$ near the diagonal. \end{example}